Software Planning saves Time and Money

 Our planning includes an analysis, the draft of the product ("software design") as well as the documentation in the form of a specification ("functional specification").
 The analysis highlights the actual and target state, such as environment, user groups, or interactions.
 With the software design, the structure of the target program is worked out.
 The user interface is visualized and the software architecture is designed with UML.

-User-friendliness ensures efficiency and satisfaction
+User-friendliness ensures Efficiency and Satisfaction

 A user-friendly program is characterized by being intuitively operable.
 This requires a very carefully planned user interface.
 Highlighted features improve the recognizability of controls, which benefits the learnability of use.